-The X-Command is the newest and preferred method of forwarding text information (incl. tagging) from the broadcast automation system to the RDS encoder.
+The X-Command is the newest and preferred method how to forward text information (incl. tagging) from the broadcast automation system to the RDS encoder.
 It is based on simplified markup language.
-The X-Command is fully supported by the P132 RDS Encoder.
+The X-Command is fully supported by the P332 RDS Encoder.